How Is Settlement Money Divided In A Class Action Lawsuit?

 Some Class Members Only Receive a Nominal Amount

 In addition to the class members who joined the class action lawsuit and actively participated, there are other less involved plaintiffs.
-These are people who didn’t suffer any serious injuries or evidence supporting their claim, like receipts for the dangerous product or medication.
+These are people who didn’t suffer any serious injuries or evidence supporting their claim, like receipts for the dangerous product, medication, or medical records.

 These class members would only receive nominal damages.
 Sometimes, their share of the settlement proceeds is less than $10.

 With smaller settlements, plaintiffs receive money once in a lump sum.
-In contrast, the money from larger settlements is usually paid out over time.
+In contrast, the money from larger settlements is usually paid out over time by the insurance company.
 This is known as a structured settlement.

 Contact Our Office Today